 Many positions are available in companies looking for workers with a solid STEM education and background.
 This program can give you the edge in securing an entry-level position in such companies with a two-year associate of applied science degree.
 The range of opportunities is almost limitless as the need for workers with solid skills in applied science, technology, engineering, and mathematics will continue to be in high demand.
-A partial list of job titles that apply to this degree includes manufacturing engineering technologist; electromechanical engineering technologist; industrial engineering technologist or technician; nanotechnology engineering technologist; sales engineering technician; materials engineering technologist; mechanical engineering technologist or technician; and civil engineering technician.
+A partial list of job titles that apply to this degree includes manufacturing engineering technologist; electromechanical engineering technologist; industrial engineering technologist or technician; nanotechnology engineering technologist; mechanical engineering technologist or technician; mechanical engineering technologist or technician.